-- it interconnects two areas, - backwards compatibility being broken not a single time in two thousand years.
+- it interconnects two areas - backwards compatibility being broken not a single time in two thousand years.

-What differs between a Roman aqueduct and a good API is that in the case of APIs, the contract is presumed to be programmable.
-To connect the two areas, writing some code is needed.
-The goal of this book is to help you in designing APIs that serve their purposes as solidly as a Roman aqueduct does.
+What differs between a Roman aqueduct and a good API is that APIs presume the contract to be programmable.
+To connect two areas writeing some code is needed.
+The goal of this book is to help you in designing APIs which serve their purposes as solidly as a Roman aqueduct does.